openconfig/kne/README.md

 to are configurable.
 If you want to track your own private metrics about your KNE usage then that is supported by providing a Cloud PubSub project/topic of your choosing.
-Full details about how/when usage events are published can be found in the codebase [here](metrics/metrics.go).
+Full details about how/when usage events are published can be found in the [metrics package](metrics/metrics.go).
 We appreciate usage metric reporting as it helps us develop a better KNE experience for all of our users.
-Whether that be detecting an abnormally high number of cluster deployment failures due to an upgrade to an underlying dependency introduced by a new commit, or detecting a bug from a scenario where the failure rate for topologies over *n* links is far greater than *n-1* links.
+Whether that be detecting an abnormally high number of cluster deployment failures due to an upgrade to an underlying dependency introduced by a new commit, or detecting a bug from a scenario where the failure rate for topologies over _n_ links is far greater than _n-1_ links.
 Usage metric reporting is helpful tool for the KNE developers.

 ## Thanks